tfeydev/leetcode/JavaProblems/algorithms/easy/two_sum/README.md

 Given an an array of integers `nums` and an integer `target`, return the **indices of the two numbers** such that they add up to `target`.
 It is guaranteed that exactly one solution exists.

-For full description got directly to [LeetCode Problem Description](https://leetcode.com/problems/two-sum/description/)
+For full description go directly to [LeetCode Problem Description](https://leetcode.com/problems/two-sum/description/)

 ## Examples